Trading Standards Institute Advice

 Electrically assisted pedal cycles

-Specific safety requirements and advice on the legal requirements relating to electrically assisted pedal cycles when used on public roads, including the use of the CE mark
+Specific safety requirements and advice on the legal requirements relating to electrically assisted pedal cycles when used on public roads, including the use of the UKCA mark

 Electrically assisted pedal cycles (EAPCs) - which are also known as electrically power assisted cycles (EPACs) and e-bikes - have become increasingly popular in recent years as a means of transport.
-As they can be made available at affordable prices, concerns have been raised about their safety, particularly as they have been developed by enthusiasts, adapting ordinary pedal cycles and then supplying to consumers as a growing cottage industry.
+As they can be made available at affordable prices, concerns have been raised about their safety, particularly as they have been developed by enthusiasts with a growing cottage industry of adapting ordinary pedal cycles that are then supplied to consumers.

 When assessing the safety of a product a number of matters are taken into consideration and anyone in the supply chain, including retailers, can be held liable for the supply of unsafe products.